thinkSRS/srsinst.rga/docs/gui_application.rst

 Capture dock widget
 --------------------
 Another way to interact with an RGA is through the capture dock widget.
-You can open or bring the capture dock widget to the top by select the "rga-Capture" menu item from the menu/Docks.
+You can open or bring the capture dock widget to the top by select the **rga-Capture** menu item from the menu/Docks.
 Pressing the Capture button will query all the commands in the class, and update the display them in the tree structure.
 Double-clicking on a value allow you to change the value.